Willow Basketmaking Classes

 Class Length: 6 hours (9am to 4pm with a 1-hour lunch break)

-Skills: Willow harvesting and tending, preparing willow for weaving, simple bases, simple weaves, and simple borders.
+Skills: Willow harvesting and tending, preparing willow for weaving, simple bases, pairing weave.

 Class Length: 6 hours (9am to 4pm with 1-hour lunch breaks)